danielfoehrKn/kubeswitch/hooks/README.md

 ### Hook State

 To remember the last execution time for hooks, a file is written into the state directory.
-The default location for the hook state files are at `~/.kube/switch-state` or can be set with `--hook-state-directory`.
+The default location for the hook state files are at `~/.kube/switch-state` or can be set with `--state-directory`.